If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 You will definitely hear about robberies in the news or from friends.
 However, I have lived here for 11 years and haven’t experienced even pickpocketing.

 2. Nature and the great outdoors

-Urban tourism might not be Chilean strength, but the nature in Chile is simply amazing.
+Urban tourism might not be Chilean strength, but nature in Chile is simply amazing.

-Chile is a large country with a relatively small population which leads to the vast countryside.
+Chile is a large country with a relatively small population, so the countryside is vast.
 Whatever you are into, you can find it here: desert, forest, glaciers, lakes, ocean, rivers, vineyards, hiking, skiing, surfing, swimming, rafting, biking, etc.